HOBIE CAT SAILING

 Is this the right class for me?

-If you have some sailing experience but have never taken a formal sailing class, we suggest starting with Basic Sailing or Basic Keelboat Level 1.
+If you have some sailing experience but have never taken a formal sailing class, we suggest starting with Basic Sailing.
 Our experience has shown that people who learn to sail informally often have gaps in their knowledge that are best addressed by completing an entry-level class.

 - Prerequisite: MBAC Advanced Sailing or equivalent experience.

 - This class is open to all participants aged 14 and up.

 - A general liability waiver is required to participate.
 Anyone under 18 must have a waiver signed by their parent or legal guardian.

 - Participants must acknowledge that they are water safe (able to swim 50 meters and comfortably tread water).

 Wear comfortable clothes and dress in layers.
 The temperature can feel much cooler than expected once you are on the water, so it is a good idea to bring a jacket, even on warm days.
 We suggest comfortable closed-toed shoes.
 Sunglasses and a hat are highly recommended.
 Lifejackets are provided.